 And just why would you want to subscribe to a game, anyway?
 Because of World of Warcraft has been entertaining millions of MMORPG players since 2004.
 It gets expansions about every two years and offers plenty to do between those major releases.
 If the thing you hate most about quality RPGs is that they end, then you need to check out World of Warcraft.

-One of the newer team-based first-person shooters, Paladins is a free-to-play online game that launched from beta with over 25 million players.
+One of the best Mac games of 2018 so far, Paladins is a free team-based shooter that launched from beta with over 25 million players.

 Having drawn inspiration from Team Fortress 2, Paladins centers around its champions, which you select each time you play.
 Each champion falls into one of four categories—front line, damage, support and flank—and their abilities are enhanced via cards, talents, and items that can be purchased within the game.

 A well-organized team will have representatives from each category of champions, and players are encouraged to swap these as they play.
 Not all of the champions are available at the start, and a few are rotated in and out every other week to give players a fresh experience.

 If you’re a fan of World of Warcraft (or similar RPGs) but prefer more cerebral battles, than Hearthstone is your game.
 This free-to-play online collectible card game uses a turn-based battle system throughout your adventures, but still provides characters and artifacts you love from the World of Warcraft universe.
 You fight using a deck of 30 cards and a hero to take down your opponent.
 Victories grant you new cards, in-game currency, and other prizes, and you can purchase card packs as well.